If you have built castles in the air, your work need not be lost;

 Often I hear patients say, “I should know what I’m doing because so and so knew when he was a little kid.”
-Sometimes we think we know what we’re supposed to do and that is not what we are supposed to do.
-I was hell-bent on becoming a stewardess when I was in my early years of college, to the point I studied Spanish and French and starved myself for an interview only to get skipped over because I was five pounds over their requirement.
-I had lost over 75 pound for the interview!
+Sometimes we think we know what we’re supposed to do, and that is not what we need to do.
+I was hell-bent on becoming a flight attendant when I was in my early years of college, to the point I studied Spanish and French and starved myself for an interview only to get skipped because I was five pounds over their requirement.
+I had lost over 75 pounds for the interview!

 I remember years back I was soaking in the sun with my best friend Yvonne on our make-shift section on the beach, slathered in suntan lotion, listening to the sounds of the waves crashing on the shoreline competing with Dr. Dyer blaring from the boom-box we toted along.

 Yvonne was grabbing and sifting fists full of sand with one hand over and over in slow motion, like an hourglass measuring time gabbing about her dreams and aspirations.
 At one point Yvonne popped up, reaching for the sky as if she was grasping for the clouds, because she had that “ah ha” moment when she recognized she was living her bliss.

 Maybe what’s eating you is the fear of not knowing where your future is going to take you.
-This blog is not about finding your bliss but excepting that maybe you don’t know what your bliss is.
+This blog is not about finding your bliss, but except that maybe you don’t know what your bliss is.
 I was panic-stricken that day on the beach because I knew there was something to this idea that something was eating me rather than my usual focus on what to eat.

 What the heck do I know about bliss I thought?

 I recall Dr. Dyer referring to some guy who hated his job but lit up like a Christmas tree when he came home to play in his apple orchard.
 He loved making apple juice, applesauce, and apple pie.
-Dr. Dyer told him his bliss was his apple orchard… and the guy went on to become famous.
+Dr. Dyer told him his bliss was his apple orchard… and the guy became famous.
 I don’t recall what the name of the company was that made apple-based products as this was over 35 years ago, but it was one of the famous apple companies to date.

 Yvonne liked to laugh and sing and enjoy life with every morsel of her being while I self-conscious, pimple faced, overweight—completely lonely and frightened about what my next step would be in life.
 I even considered being an exterminator for bugs!
 I know, I know… I was reaching.

 I learned a great deal about bliss watching Yvonne.
-She was one of my greatest teachers as was Dr. Dyer who recently passed only a few years after he and his daughter Serena wrote: Don’t Die with Your Music Still in You.
+She was one of my greatest teachers, as was Dr. Dyer, who recently passed only a few years after he and his daughter Serena wrote: Don’t Die with Your Music Still in You.
 How appropriate.

 So what’s really eating you?
 Is it the food or is it finding your authentic self?
-And if it’s none of the above let me know.
+And if it’s none of the above, let me know.
 What did I miss here that you would have added…